 More Tips for Finding Dispersed Camping

-I use a National Geographic Road Atlas to find forest access roads, as cell phone service is often spotty in these locations and not all forest access roads show up on Google maps.
+I use a National Geographic Road Atlas to find forest access roads, as cell phone service is often spotty in these locations.
+Be aware that not all forest access roads show up on Google maps.
 Before my service drops I also look at a satellite image of the area on Google maps, to identify potential clearings in forests and pull-outs along roads.
 Other than that, I embrace a sense of adventure and flexibility.

 In addition to U.S. Forest Service or Bureau of Land Management sites, some city, county, and state parks may offer dispersed camping opportunities.
 Your best bet for finding new dispersed camping locations is always to call a ranger station.